 - If you don't know the answer (like that would ever happen), don't guess.
 Say, "I don't know, and I'll follow up with more information later."

-- This is not the time for your personal opinion, even if the reporter tries to bait you.
+- This is not the time for your personal opinion.
 Stick with information you know to be research-based and endorsed by University of Illinois and Extension.

 - Keep your eyes on the reporter, not on the camera.
 Pretend it's a simple conversation you're having across the table.
 Assume the camera is always on until the host gives you the all clear.
 Even then, be professional.